 A recent study by Google reveals that almost 53% of mobile device users left a site when it took more than 3 seconds to load.
 Moreover, more than 73% of the visitors leave and switch to a competitor site if a website is too slow to load.

 Surprised?
 Check out the statistics from ThinkWithGoogle.

-Moreover, Google’s site ranking algorithm considers a website’s speed and performance as a major determinant.
+Moreover, Google’s site ranking algorithm considers a website’s speed and performance as a major determinants.
 While discussing the significance of the website speed, it is ideal that we consider the reasons that contribute to slow loading websites.
 The factors contributing to a slower loading website could be numerous.
-Some of them being the size and weight of the page, unoptimized image, and slow hosting service.
+Some of them are the size and weight of the page, unoptimized image, and slow hosting service.
 There are other reasons such as buggy codes or spiked server requests.

 ECommerce page speed optimization

 Having discussed the importance of eCommerce performance optimization, and its reasons, let us move on to effective ways that can speed up your website and create a better first impression to its visitors.

 Here are a few ways that can help your eCommerce website load fast.
 Let’s dive in!